dfprismarine/dfprismarine.github.io/README.md

 # **Documentation**
-All of the following are clickable to scroll to the target documentation.
+All of the following are clickable to scroll to the wanted documentation.

 **Important**
 - [**Codeline**](#codeline)